jnp-legal/one230k/README.md

 # One230k

 # Developer Instructions

 ## Install Node.js

 go to https://nodejs.org/

-## Install Angular
+## Install Angular SDK locally

-npm install -g @angular/cli
+npm install @angular/cli

-## Install Firebase
+## Install Firebase SDK locally

-npm install -g firebase-tools
+npm install firebase-tools

-## Development server
+## Run local development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.